dataPulverizer/interface-d-c-fortran/README.md

 The C and Fortran programming languages have many popular tried and tested libraries.
 This article describes how to interface D code with C and Fortran.
 This includes outlining the ease in which functions in C standard libraries can be accessed from D, calling custom C functions from D, calling D functions from C, and calling Fortran subroutines from D. The article also covers how to use D's string mixins to generate code to avoid repetivive writing of wrapper functions.

 The D code in this article uses `-betterC` style.
 This mode of programming is increasingly popular in D circles focusing on D as a replacement for C in systems programming.
-The [`-betterC`][betterC] flag in the D compiler uses a ligth-weight subset of D and has the side-effect of facilitating an integration of D code to C that is as seamless as code from C to D.
+The [`-betterC`][betterC] flag in the D compiler uses a ligth-weight subset of D and has the side-effect of facilitating an integration of D code to C that is as seamless as calling C code from D.

 The examples presented here are run on a Linux Ubuntu 64-bit 16.04 system and use the [gcc 5.4.0][gcc] C and Fortran compilers and [ldc2][ldc2] D's LLVM-based D compiler.

 ## Calling C functions from D.

-The math.h is a standard library in C. [Example1 code](https://github.com/dataPulverizer/interface-d-c-fortran/blob/master/code/scripts/example1) below shows the D code for importing the `fabs` and `pow` functions from the C `math.h` library.
-The `extern (C)` braces contains functions to be imported from C. The qualifiers `nogc` and `nothrow` are used because the imported C functions are not garbage collected and do not throw exceptions.
+The math.h header describes a standard library in C. [Example1 code](https://github.com/dataPulverizer/interface-d-c-fortran/blob/master/code/scripts/example1) below shows the D code for importing the `fabs` and `pow` functions from this library.
+The `extern (C)` braces contain functions to be imported from C. The qualifiers `nogc` and `nothrow` are used because the imported C functions are not garbage collected and do not throw exceptions.

 In general the C language all too easily allows unsafe actions one of which is corrupting data.
 Some of the imported functions are modified with `@safe` which [ensures that they do not carry out a number of potentially unsafe actions][progD].
-The `printf` function is not marked with `@safe` and instead the `scope` statement is used because the pointer is not preserved internally.
+The `printf` function is not marked with `@safe` but instead the `scope` statement is used because the pointer is not preserved internally.

 ```
 /* example1.d */